telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 * [Examples of expressions](#examples)

 ## <a name="overview"/> Overview
-The IoTAgent Library provides an expression language for measurment transformation, that can be used to adapt the information coming from the South Bound APIs to the information reported to the Context Broker.
+The IoTAgent Library provides an expression language for measurement transformation, that can be used to adapt the information coming from the South Bound APIs to the information reported to the Context Broker.
 Expressions in this language can be configured for provisioned attributes as explained in the Device Provisioning API section in the main README.md.